zero-to-mastery/resources/Using_Git_and_GitHub.md

 - [Chryz-hub - Opensoure-4-everyone](https://github.com/chryz-hub/opensource-4-everyone): A repository on everything related to open source.
 Looking for a project, GitHub membership visibility, basic and advance git commands, getting started with open source and many more.

+- [Complete Guide to Open Source - How to Contribute](https://youtu.be/yzeVMecydCE): Learn why and how to contribute to open source software.
+You will learn about how to find projects to contribute to, how to make issues and PRs, how to make money from open source, and more.